 There are nine species of Hieracium found in Minnesota, only 4 of which are considered native, the rest introduced.
 The natives are: H. scabrum, Sticky (or Rough) Hawkweed; H. longipilum, Hairy (or Long-bearded) Hawkweed; H. umbellatum, Narrow-leaf (or Rough) Hawkweed; and H. x floribundum, Smooth King-devil.
 The non-natives are: H. aurantiacum, Orange Hawkweed; H. caespitosum, Meadow Hawkweed; H. pilosella, Mouse-ear Hawkweed; H. piloselloides, King-devil Hawkweed; and H. vulgatum, Common Hawkweed.

-The Garden census lists Canadian (or Yellow) Hawkweed, Hieracium canadense var. canadense as present in the Gardern, but as explained in the info sheet for that species, it is now considered part of H. umbellatum, the Rough, or Narrow-leaf Hawkweed.
+Older references will list Canadian (or Yellow) Hawkweed, Hieracium canadense var. canadense as a Minnesota species but it is now considered part of H. umbellatum, the Rough, or Narrow-leaf Hawkweed.